-Right outside of the museum complex is a small piazza, Piazza di Sarzano, with a few tiny food markets along it, as well as a lovely old well, smack in the middle.
+Right outside of the museum complex, there is a small piazza, Piazza di Sarzano, with a few tiny food markets alongside it, as well as a lovely, old well, smack in the middle.

-The church is now basically a museum also, with exhibits set up – the center piece of which is the famous Holy Grail – a six sided bright green bowl that was the cup used at the last supper.
-This is all accessed by walking through the first cloister and turning to the right.
+The church is now basically a museum also, with exhibits set up, the center piece of which is the famous Holy Grail, a six-sided bright green bowl, which was the cup used at the Last Supper.
+This is all accessed by walking through the first cloister, and turning to the right.

-Lunch was had at a small seaside bathing establishment that also had a kitchen.
+Lunch was had at a small, seaside, bathing establishment that also had a kitchen.
 I had what had to be the best seafood risotto that I have ever had.
-The plate of food with a bottle of Cinotto (an italian soft drink) was a perfect lunch and cost me less than ten euro.
+The plate of food, with a bottle of Cinotto (an Italian soft drink), was a perfect lunch, and cost me less than ten euros.

 My excitement grew as I caught a glimpse of the Chiesa di Sant’Antonio di Padova, as I knew from online research, that the tiny hamlet of Boccadasse lay just on the other side of it.
 We were almost there!